infrae/fcrepo/src/fcrepo/README.txt

   >>> 'DC' in obj
   True

-To actually get a datastream we can access it as if it's a dictionary
+To actually get a datastream we can access it as if it's a dictionary:

   >>> ds = obj['DC']
   >>> obj['FOO']